farhanawahab/udemy-project/README.md

 **Technologies Used:**
 - HTML
+- CSS
-- CSS (Flexbox, Animations, Positioning, Media Queries)
+- Advanced CSS

 Let me know if you have any questions or suggestions!